Sparkleshark

 Sparkleshark is a stage play by Philip Ridley that was originally commissioned for the BTNational Connections, the UK National Theatre's youth theatre scheme in 1997.
 Sparkleshark had a professional run at the Royal National Theatre in 1999 followed by a tour in 2001.

 The play is part of Ridley's sequence of plays for young people The Storyteller Sequence which share thematic similarities, the most distinct being the redemptive power of storytelling.

 Synopsis

-High up on a tower block roof, Jake writes magical and fantastic stories in secret book to hide from bullies.
+High up on a tower block roof, Jake writes magical and fantastic stories in his secret book to hide from bullies.
 Polly finds Jake on the roof and realizes that there is more to him than what meets the eye.
 Natasha joins Polly and finds her talking to a 'geek' shortly followed by Carol and the rest of the bullies.
 When the gang of boys actually arrive, though, everyone's in for a great surprise.
 To save himself, Jake weaves his best story yet.
 It is so good that the gang drop their tough trendy act and demand starring roles in the unfolding fantasy of mystery, danger, love and the final encounter with Sparkleshark.
 Eventually, they make a pact to meet up every week as a group and tell stories together.